Deformation Theory and Partition Lie Algebras: Introduction

-\item The functor $\liep$ commutes with filtered colimits and geometric realisations. \item The tangent fibre $T_X$ of any $X \in \mdl_{k,\Delta}$ has the structure of a $\liep$-algebra. \end{enumerate} We write $\mathrm{Alg}_{\liep}$ for the $\infty$-category of $\liep$-algebras in $\md_k$. \end{cons} \begin{remark} Given any partition Lie algebra $\mathfrak{g}\in \mathrm{Alg}_{\liep}$, the homotopy groups $\pi_\ast(\mathfrak{g})$ form a graded Lie algebra {in the shifted sense}.
+\item The functor $\liep$ commutes with filtered colimits and geometric realisations. \item The tangent fibre $T_X$ of any $X \in \mdl_{k,\Delta}$ has the structure of a $\liep$-algebra. \end{enumerate} We write $\mathrm{Alg}_{\liep}$ \INN{011@$\mathrm{Alg}_{\liep}$} for the $\infty$-category of $\liep$-algebras in $\md_k$. \end{cons} \begin{remark} Given any partition Lie algebra $\mathfrak{g}\in \mathrm{Alg}_{\liep}$, the homotopy groups $\pi_\ast(\mathfrak{g})$ form a graded Lie algebra {in the shifted sense}.
 This means that given $x\in \pi_i(\mathfrak{g})$ and $ y\in \pi_j(\mathfrak{g})$, we have a bracket $[x,y] \in \pi_{i+j-1}(\mathfrak{g})$.
-This shift is merely a matter of convention, but we have decided to adopt it as it seems more natural for our applications. \end{remark} When $k$ has characteristic zero, $\liep$ can be identified with the shifted differential graded Lie algebra monad (cf. \Cref{spectraldg}).
+This shift is merely a matter of convention, but we have decided to adopt it as it seems more natural for our applications. \end{remark} When $k$ has characteristic zero, $\liep$ can be identified with the shifted differential graded Lie algebra monad (cf.\ \Cref{deriveddg}).
 For general fields, partition Lie algebras provide a new generalisation of differential graded Lie algebras.
-While $\liep$ looks somewhat similar to the restricted Lie algebra monad (cf. e.g. \cite{fresselie}), it behaves in a substantially different way; for example, $\liep$ does not preserve modules concentrated in any particular homological degree.
+While $\liep$ looks somewhat similar to the restricted Lie algebra monad (cf.\ e.g.\ \cite{fresselie}), it behaves in a substantially different way.
+For example, there is no homological degree $i$ such that the free partition Lie algebra on a module $M$ in degree $i$ is also concentrated in degree $i$.

 Most importantly, partition Lie algebras have the following application in deformation theory: \begin{theorem}[Main theorem] If $k$ is a field, there is an equivalence of \mbox{$\infty$-categories} between formal moduli problems and partition Lie algebras over $k$.
-It sends a formal moduli problem $X \in \mdl_{k,\Delta}$ to its tangent fibre $T_X$. \end{theorem} This means that locally, moduli spaces are still governed by an appropriate Lie algebraic \mbox{structure.}
+It sends a formal moduli problem $X \in \mdl_{k,\Delta}$ to its tangent fibre $T_X$ equipped with a suitable partition Lie algebra structure. \end{theorem} This means that locally, moduli spaces are still governed by an appropriate Lie algebraic \mbox{structure.} \begin{example} While it can be challenging to fully describe the partition Lie algebra associated to a given formal moduli problem, it is easy to compute its underlying chain complex by considering the infinitesimal automorphisms of the trivial deformation over the trivial \mbox{square-zero extensions $k\oplus k[n]$.} As expected, the formal deformations of a smooth and proper variety $Z$ over a field $k$ are controlled by a partition Lie algebra structure \mbox{on the chain complex $C^\ast(Z,T_Z)[1]$,} and deformations of a vector bundle $\mathcal{E}$ on $Z$ are governed by a partition Lie algebra \mbox{structure on $R\Gamma(Z,\End(\mathcal{E}))[1]$.} We refer to \cite[Section 16.5, 19.4]{lurie2016spectral} and \cite[Section 3]{CYDef} for details. \end{example}

 As in \cite{lurie2011derivedX, pridham2010unifying}, the correspondence between formal moduli problems and partition Lie algebras arises from a form of {Koszul duality} for algebras, which we shall formulate next.